tomtom-international/azure-pipeline-templates/README.md

 ###### dockerRepo

 Name of the repository an image should be pushed to.
-This is as well called in Docker terminlogy a namespace.
+This is as well called in Docker terminology a namespace.

 A Docker image with a Python module will be called `<dockerRepo>/<name-of-module>`.